-Replacement movement made in India for the USA made time strike movements commonly found in Kitchen clocks.
-Not only Kitchen clocks but also Ginger bread clocks and steeple clocks as well.
+Replacement movement made in India for the USA made Time-Strike Clock Movement cases such as a school house clock.
 These are more like 10 year movements instead of the long lasting USA units made in the antique times.
 Best to restore the old unit whenever possible.
 This is an alternative if the repair is not an option.

 - Plates: 5 1/4" x 3 5/8"

 - Min depth: 3 3/4"